vinodh06/OrientationManager/README.md

 ## Usage

+To incorporate orientation changes into your SwiftUI views, follow these steps:

-### Apply Orientation Modifier to a View.
+### Apply Orientation Modifier to a View

-The `OrientationModifier` is a SwiftUI view modifier that allows you to effortlessly integrate device orientation changes into your SwiftUI views.
-It takes an instance of the `Orientation` property wrapper as a parameter.
+The `OrientationModifier` is a SwiftUI view modifier that seamlessly integrates device orientation changes into your SwiftUI views.
+Simply pass an instance of the `Orientation` property wrapper as a parameter.

 ```swift
 struct ContentView: View {